bhNibir/library_tracker/README.md

 A complete Library Book Tracker system built with PHP and MySQL for DBMS university course.
 This CRUD-based application helps manage books, borrowers, and borrow transactions.

+## Demo

+Watch the demo of the Library Book Tracker system here: [YouTube Video](https://youtu.be/uxtTzpkZb_0)

+## Developed For
+- University DBMS Course Project

 ## Features

 ### Book Management